mj1618/codejam2018/1c/README.md

 The twist was there was also a condition between the elements - the sum of the rest of the elements had to be a maximum of 6 times the weight of the current element.

 I barely understand longest increasing subsequence, I knew I had no chance of producing the optimal soln to this.
 So I implemented a bruteforce solution that ran fast enough for the small problem set.
-And I was done pretty soon after that!
+And I was done with this problem pretty soon after that!

 ### Problem 2 - Lollipop shop